Contentful DXP uses AI-driven analytics to help you personalize, optimize, and create standout digital experiences at scale. Effortlessly.

 Contentful AI integrates with: Ecommerce platforms (e.g., Shopify, Magento), CRM systems (e.g., Salesforce, HubSpot), Social media management tools (e.g., Hootsuite, Buffer), Analytics platforms (e.g., Google Analytics, Mixpanel), Email marketing services (e.g., Mailchimp, SendGrid), Content delivery networks (CDNs), Collaboration tools (e.g., Slack, Trello), Design tools (e.g., Figma, Adobe Creative Cloud), Payment gateways (e.g., Stripe, PayPal), Marketing automation platforms (e.g., Marketo, Pardot).

-Based on user reviews and social mentions, the most common pain points are: API bill, API costs, budget exceeded, token cost.
+Based on user reviews and social mentions, the most common pain points are: token usage, API bill, API costs, budget exceeded.